-Once fully built and open, guests will have the choice of staying at half a dozen four and project features approximately.
+Once fully built and open, guests will have the choice of staying at half a dozen four and five-star hotels.
+The ambitious project features approximately.
 500 apartments in 42 buildings,

 28 chalets, business convention facilities, indoor pool, and a challenging 18-hole golf course.